QuantumSetTeam/bsc-dashboard/README.md

-# QSD dashboard
+# SCD dashboard
-simple dashboard for interacting with the QSD protocol.
+simple dashboard for interacting with the SCD protocol.

 forked from [Opyn Monitor](https://opynmonitor.xyz).

 ## ipfs
-for convenience, the current IPFS build of QSD dashboard can be accessed here: [https://quantumset.finance](https://quantumset.finance)
+for convenience, the current IPFS build of SCD dashboard can be accessed here: [https://quantumset.finance](https://quantumset.finance)

 ## screenshot
 ![image](screenshot.png)